Bidding and tendering

-So far in this series we have only considered sales and marketing.
-In many instances however, an element of competitive tendering will take place if you do not have a monopoly on your product or service.
-The comparison of quotes can be done easily for a product and everyone is now familiar with purchasing goods on Amazon and having them delivered.
-However, for more complex transactions or where relationships and service are important then a bidding process is often used.
+There will always be an element of competitive tendering taking place if you do not have a monopoly on your product or service.
+The comparison of quotes can be done easily for a product, however, for more complex transactions or where relationships and service are important then a bidding process is often used.

 The bidding process breaks down into four parts: